Buying a Foreclosure at Auction: What to Look For

 1. Absolute Auctions

-In an absolute auction, a property is sold to the highest bidder, regardless of the price.
+In an absolute auction, a property is sold to the highest bidder, regardless of the price they offer.
 Absolute auctions do not have a reserve price or a required bid amount for the item to be sold.

 2. Reserve Auctions